 This is a common problem for many homeowners, but there are many methods you can use to keep your furniture in place:

-To keep your furniture from sliding, you can should use DIY grippers, rugs, rubber pads, feet pad covers, or stop blocks.
-These will keep furniture in place, protect your floor, and stop furniture from slipping out from under you.
+To keep your furniture from sliding on your hardwood floor, you can should use DIY furniture grippers, rugs, rubber pads, feet pad covers, or stop blocks.
+These will keep furniture in place, protect your hardwood floor, and stop furniture from slipping out from under you.

-Using one or more of these methods, it’s easy to keep furniture from sliding and prevent those furniture legs from making marks on your floors.
+Using one or more of these methods, it’s easy to stop furniture sliding and prevent those furniture legs from making marks on your floors.
 Let’s take a look in more detail.

 Let’s consider a few options on how to keep your furniture from sliding and damaging the flooring.

-1 - How to Keep Furniture From Sliding With DIY Grippers
+1 - Stop Sliding Furniture With DIY Furniture Grippers

 - Put a piece of card under the foot and trace around it.
 Cut this shape out to make your template at the right size.

-- Get some non-slip drawer lining mesh (readily available in your local home improvement store) then utilize your template to cut the pieces to the right size.
+- Get some non-slip drawer lining mesh (like this super-grippy Gorilla Grip liner available at Amazon) then utilize your template to cut the pieces to the right size.

 2 - Utilize a Rug to Prevent Your Couch From Moving